rolvhil/EKSnodegroups/InstanceStore/Readme.md

 Using CodePipeline: https://github.com/rolvhil/CodePipeline/blob/main/selfmanaged-nodegroup-pipeline.yaml
-- The parameters section on the Cloudformation template are parametized with into json files.
+- The parameters section on the Cloudformation template are parametized as json files.
 One for test and for prod.
 Compress all files into .zip and upload to S3 bucket of the Pipeline

 If you plan to use only the Cloudformation yaml file.
 Please adjust the Paramter section.